udayRage/udayrage.github.io/ubuntu.md

 ```bash
 sudo  apt-get  install -y  texlive-xetex texlive-full texstudio texmaker texlive-latex-extra pandoc curl  libffi-dev libssl-dev libxml2-dev libxslt1-dev libjpeg8-dev zlib1g-dev python3-pip openssl libssl-dev build-essential libcurl4-gnutls-dev libxml2-dev tasksel lightdm clamav clamav-daemon mailutils gnupg2  vim bash-completion
 ```
-Choose `lightdm` option when asked.
+Choose `lightdm` option and `No configuration` when asked.
 May take 1 hour to install of the above packages.

 Once you see this text `Pregenerating ConTeXt MarkIV format.
 This may take some time...` Keep pressing `Enter` button until you see new lines on the screen.